rust-embedded/wg/ops/social-media.md

 ## Operational Guide

-The purpose of the social media accounts is to spread awareness of topics related to embedded rust.
+The purpose of the social media accounts are to spread awareness of topics related to embedded rust.

 Social Media accounts will typically: